rfprod/portfolio/Readme.md

 ## Portfolio

-A portfolio microservice based on `AngularJS`, `GitHub API`, `Codewars API` (codewars server does not allow CORS for now, integration should be probably done using server-side script or not at all), and `CodePen API`.
+A portfolio microapp based on `AngularJS`, `GitHub API`, `Codewars API` (codewars server does not allow CORS for now, integration should be probably done using server-side script or not at all), and `CodePen API`.

 ### User stories